Generally speaking, most professional people buying professional indemnity insurance only really have to think about

 These are called, respectively, non-vicarious and vicarious policies.

-You might think you have one type of recruitment consultant insurance policy when, actually, you have the other.
+You might think you need one type of recruitment consultant insurance policy when you actually need the other.
 And that matters because it could mean you’re not covered when you think you are.

-If your contracts state your job is to find and place staff for your clients, and that's it, then that's where your liability ends.
-You can *only* be sued for your negligence within those contracts.
+If your job is to find and place staff for your clients, and that’s it, then that’s where your liability ends.
+Your insurance needs to cover your ability to match the right person to the job, so non-vicarious insurance is enough.
+You only need cover for yourself and your business.